Jayant1Varma/Distributed-chat-app/README.md

 ## Note:
 Kindly note that this project was made for the Lassonde course, EECS 4222: Distributed systems

 The docker images excellent, the docker-compose.yaml is also excellent for user testing.
 However,note that the chatapp.yaml file for use with kubernetes is unable to pull the redis images.
-I don't have access to the virtual machines anymore as they were provided by the course, I will see if I can debug this very trivial problem someway.
+I don't have access to the Kubernetes cluster and the virtual machines anymore as they were provided by the course.
+I will see if I can debug this very trivial problem someway.
 Otherwise, the project is perfect.

 Project grade: 79%
 Only 6 people including me, out of 20 in the course were able to do this project